-This situation was brought about by mixing [the democratic cant of the eighteenth century with scientific Socialism] pure scientific Socialism with bourgeois reforms and the democratic cant of the eighteenth century.
-The result was what Rosa Luxemburg called "Sausage Socialism."
-The Socialist parliamentarians forgot that a chain is no stronger than the weakest link.
-They [The "Moderates"] emphasized petty-bourgeois social reformism in order to attract tradesmen, shopkeepers, and members of the professions, and, of course, the latter flocked to the Socialist movement in great numbers, seeking relief from the constant grinding between corporate capital and awakening labor.

-The Socialist organizations actively competed for votes, on the basis of social reforms, with the bourgeois- liberal political parties.
+This situation was brought about by mixing the democratic cant of the eighteenth century with scientific Socialism.
+The result was what Rosa Luxemburg called "sausage Socialism."
+The "Moderates" emphasized petty-bourgeois social reformism in order to attract tradesmen, shopkeepers, and members of the professions, and, of course, the latter flocked to the Socialist movement in great numbers, seeking relief from the constant grinding between corporate capital and awakening labor.
+The Socialist organizations actively competed for votes, on the basis of social reforms, with the bourgeois-liberal political parties.
 And so they catered to the ignorance and prejudices of the workers, trading promises of immediate reforms for votes.

-Dominant "moderate Socialism" forgot the teachings of the founders of scientific Socialism, forgot its function as a proletarian movement - "the most resolute and advanced section of the working class parties" -and permitted the bourgeois and self-seeking trade-union element to shape its policies and tactics.
+Dominant "moderate Socialism" forgot the teachings of the founders of scientific Socialism, forgot its function as a proletarian movement - "the most resolute and advanced section of the working class parties" - and permitted the bourgeois and self-seeking trade-union element to shape its policies and tactics.
 This was the condition in which the Social Democracies of Europe found themselves at the outbreak of war in 1914.
-Demoralized and confused by the cross-currents within their own parties, vacillating and compromising with the bourgeois state, they fell an easy prey to social-patriotism and nationalism.
+Demoralized and confused by the crosscurrents within their own parties, vacillating and compromising with the bourgeois state, they fell a prey to social-patriotism and nationalism.